|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

 - comprehend basic ideas of statistical inference, experimental design and data collection for experimental and observational studies as relevant to nutritional studies;

 - determine an appropriate statistical model and associated inference procedure, given the description of the experiment, the research question and the type of data;

-- carry out the analyses, with the help of SPSS or R, interpret the results, and formulate conclusions in terms of the actual problem.
+- carry out the analyses, with the help of R, interpret the results, and formulate conclusions in terms of the actual problem.

 The course consists of:

 - practical work using R (computer practicals are mandatory).